 The letter of guarantee is required when one party involved in the agreement is uncertain that the other party will fulfill its financial obligation.
 This is of extreme importance when it involves high-value transactions.
 However, the thing to remember is that the bank may not cover the whole debt under the letter of guarantee.

 The bank and the client negotiate to decide how much amount the bank will cover.
 For providing this service, the bank charges a fee.
 The fee that the bank charges are a certain percentage.
 The bank must pay in case the customer defaults.

 In the case of a New Supplier

-The new supplier does not have the history of the transactions with the customer, so there is uncertainty between the parties.
-To overcome these uncertainties, the customer provides the letter of the guarantee to the suppliers.
-This practice is common in case of the purchase of the costly products and in a case where supplier does not give the trade credit.
+The new supplier does not have a history of the transactions with the customer, so there is uncertainty between the parties.
+To overcome these uncertainties, the customer provides a letter of guarantee to the suppliers.
+This practice is common in cases of the purchase of costly products and in a case where the supplier does not give the trade credit.

 The companies in their starting days do not have enough liquid finance to purchase the goods.
 So they ask the bank to issue a letter of guarantee on their behalf.
 The supplier does not have the transaction history with the customer, so they cannot judge the ability of the customer to pay and fulfill its obligations on time.

 Companies doing business overseas need to provide a letter of guarantee to the suppliers.
 They show their interest and commitment to pay for the product by doing this.
 Sometimes the suppliers incur certain additional costs in supplying the goods outside the country.
 They need the guarantee that they will receive payment even if the customer fails to pay.

 The customer requests for a letter of guarantee from the bank when the supplier asks for one or when there is uncertainty in the customer’s ability to pay.
 The bank follows the following process: